mozaik-association/mozaik/docs/Contacts Module.md

 # Contacts Module

-The contact allows to manage all the contacts of the political party.
-It will give access to:
+The contact module - which is a central module in Mozaïk - allows to manage all the contacts related to your organization / political party.
+It will give you access to:

-- All the general information about each contact
+- All the general information about each contact (members, supporters, all other contacts)
-- The management of the co-residences
-- The authorizations
-- The indexations
-- The participations of each contact
-- Internal notes
-- Information about the communication
-- Memberships
+- Memberships lines
-- Management of the statutes of each member
 - Membership fees
 - Membership renewals

-This module is the starting point of many modules and creates a link between many Mozaik modules.
-For example, you will be able to use the contact list to create your <a href="https://mozaik-association.github.io/mozaik/Distribution-list-module/" tagret="_blank">distribution lists</a> and then send your <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">marketing emails</a>.
+- The interests & competencies of each contact
+- The participations of each member (interactions with the organization)
+- The management of the adresses & co-residencies
+- Communication preferences (opt in / opt out)

-## Contacts: people management (physiscal or corporate)
+## Contacts: People management (physical or corporate)

-This module allows you to create and modify contacts using the personal informations of the members/subscribers of the political party.
+This functionality allows you to create and modify contacts using the personal informations of the members/subscribers of the political party.
 Various informations are collected when a contact of a physical and moral person is registered.
-The usual personal informations name, first name, date of birth, age, phones, address.
+The usual personal informations name, first name, phones, address.

-- Two names possible for one person (official and cusomary) only for a physical person.
-The customary name can be useful to name a contact by a name (other than his official name) that he is used to being called
-- A name and an acronym possible only for a moral person.
 - Adresse : for each country it is possible to choose if, when registering a new contact on the site or directly in the backend, the postal code and city should be selected from a list stored in the application or if this information should be entered manually.
 The selection of the postal code and city from a stored list allows to facilitate the choice of the address thanks to the autocompletion.
 This allows to reduce the errors of address and to avoid the duplicates for the co-residences.
 If two people live under the same address, they can be put in co-residence (<a href="#core">details of co-residence</a>).
 If the addresses are not exactly the same, the system will not detect duplicates.
 The reference street can also be chosen from a list of streets stored in the application.
 A street 2 is also available for streets with a long name or streets with a translation in another language.

 !!! info